7. The Inverse Trigonometric Functions

 Once again, the graph extends in the negative and positive x-directions.

-So the domain of arccot x would now be:
+The domain of arccot x would also be:

 Using this version, the range of arccot x would be: